21 Shade Perennials For Zone 5 Gardens

 The foliage can come in many shapes, from long and thin to plump and ovular.
 The flowers may or may not have a stem, and they can vary in shape.
 Blooms can be red, yellow, green, purple, pink, and white.

-In general, these plants enjoy environments that are like woodland settings.
+In general, these plants enjoy environments that are like woodland settings, making them ideal shade perennials for zone 5.
 They need plenty of moisture in the soil with plenty of nourishment.
 However, the soil should also drain well.

 Toad Lily